AtitShetty/DevOps-Robust-Continuous-Deployment/README.md

 - When the flag is off, the /create route is non-accessible from both production and canary servers.

 Redis is also being used to enable/disable a CanaryServer Flag which starts/stops routing of traffic to canary by load balancer.

+Redis master and redis salve roles are present in:
+./roles/redis-master <br />
+./roles/redis-slave

+## Nomad Server Setup:
+We have setup up a 3 node nomad cluster (1 master and 2 client nodes) The inventory file for this is also generated automatically using ansible when the ec2 instacnces are provisioned. <br />

+We have used an ansible-galaxy role for setting up nomad (brianshumate.nomad) <br />
+To run the checkbox.io server.js script as a nomad, we have used `raw_exec` driver of nomad.
+We have created a bash script `run_job.sh` which runs `node server.js` for checkbox.io. <br />

+We have created a common mongodb server for checkbox.io in the nomad master.
+Both client nodes connect to this server for database access.<br />
+This is done to ensure that when a client node dies and nomad restarts the job on another node, the database is still the same and no data is lost. <br />

+The files service.nomad, run_job.sh are present in (./roles/nomad-cluster-setup/files)[./roles/nomad-cluster-setup/files] <br />

 ## Screencasts: